-Add the configuration to your VS Code User Settings (JSON):
+Add the following to your VS Code User Settings (JSON):

 Ctrl + Shift + P